tlindow/Memory-Game-fend/README.md

 ## To Do's
 * Use grid button functionality to create larger/smaller grids
-* Create an obvious reset button for testing on the floor
 * Create an attract/get started screen
 * Update background and main header
 * Create a pop up for more emoji selections (could be similar to Facebook's liking)